judge-meister/myowncrashplan/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###

-* Quick summary
+* Quick summary - This is a simple backup solution for those with a small linux server and a laptop also running linux or macOs.

-* Version
+* Version - 0.1

 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###

-* Summary of set up
+* Summary of set up - Download the repo and run the install.py script

-* Configuration
+* Configuration - The install.py script will create the configuration

-* Dependencies
+* Dependencies - python, rsync

-* Database configuration
-* How to run tests
-* Deployment instructions
+* Deployment instructions - To be installed on backup destination server

 ### Contribution guidelines ###